marius-team/marius/README.md

 - Evaluating D=800 sized embeddings on Marius for Table 6
   - Same as above

-If the reviewers of this artifact wish to reproduce these experiments, we will be happy to provide a machine which can accommodate these experiments
+If the reviewers of this artifact wish to reproduce these experiments, we will be happy to provide a machine which can accommodate these experiments.

 ### Artifact structure ###